 Typically, the sleeper carriages are joined with other overnight services, sharing the route for part of the journey.
 Leaving Amsterdam for example, the sleeper trains for both Innsbruck and Vienna depart together as one train.
 As parts of the train are uncoupled to travel their separate ways in the small hours of the morning, some Inntravellers have had an interrupted night’s sleep as a result.
 Other travellers enjoy being lulled to sleep by the rocking motion of the train, find the beds comfortable and sleep through the night until their wake-up call.

 Modern and air-conditioned, the NightJet offers a reliable service, directly linking the high-speed rail hubs in Amsterdam and Cologne with Vienna or Innsbruck.

-The economy cabins are compact, with space for your luggage, two bunk beds (which are already made up when you board but which can be converted into a seating area the next morning if you wish) and a wash basin.
-A shared toilet and shower are located at the end of the carriage.
+The economy cabins are compact, with space for your luggage, and up to 3 bunk beds, with the upper bunks accessed by step ladder.
+There is a wash basin in your cabin.
+The shared toilet and showers are located at the end of the carriage.

 If you would prefer a private ensuite shower and toilet, you can upgrade to a deluxe cabin.
 However the deluxe cabins are the same dimensions as standard cabins so having the ensuite shower/wc does reduce the amount of space available in the cabin.

 In both the economy and deluxe sleepers, you are provided with a towel, duvet, pillow and a light continental breakfast brought to your cabin.

 All the private cabins are popular, so you need to book in good time.
 These trains become available to book 6 months in advance.

 There is no restaurant on board the NightJet, so you should dine before boarding the train, or bring a picnic tea with you.